-The “Other Continents” section focuses on understanding how scholars outside of North America understand and practice their research in the field of religion and literature.
+The “Global Regions” section focuses on understanding how scholars outside of North America understand and practice their research in the field of religion and literature.
 This page is still incomplete and under development.

 China India Korea Japan